 Queensland's Citizen Science Hub

-This rangelands-focussed toolkit was funded out of the Australian National Landcare program.
+This rangelands-focused toolkit was funded out of the Australian National Landcare Program.

 The GEOGLAM RaPP platform keys into user needs at the local level (500m resolution); scalable for global monitoring purposes, providing spatial and other data outputs.